Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 mvn clean compile exec:java
 ```

-Open up a browser to the application using the CLI:
+Open a browser pointed to the application using the CLI:

 ```azurecli
 az appservice web browse --resource-group sampleWebResourceGroup --name YOUR_APP_NAME
 ```

-Remove the web app and plan from your subscription once you've proven you can reach it
+Remove the web app and plan from your subscription once you've verified the deployment.

 ```azurecli
 az group delete --name sampleWebResourceGroup